minneq/minneq.github.io/README.md

 * People who can help with creating a Code of Conduct
 * People who are good at art and would be willing to make a logo
 * People who want to host stuff (owner of property)
+* People who are compassionate and have a desire to give back to their community

 Are you interested in helping out?
 Email minnequeer@gmail.com to get in contact!